Jez Hall writes about how PB can push the limits of empowerment to the most unusual of suspects.

 One of the amazing things about Participatory Budgeting(PB) is how it can push boundaries and break down walls.
+Even the walls around the criminal justice system?
+A step too far?

 Whether its in empowering young people by challenging expectations of how young people can be and also have a say, or towards supporting recovery, or tackling Islamophobia, any community, however marginalised can become more engaged and find greater voice through PB.